 Read on to learn fact from fiction and better understand the Mormons you might happen to meet!

 When adults attend the temple for the first time, they then make the habit of wearing temple “garments” under their clothing.
 Both men and women wear them every day as underwear and they look like a white undershirt and biker shorts.
-They’re considered sacred to members of the LDS church (which is probably why you don’t hear a lot about them) and represent our commitment to the promises we make with God in the temple.
+They’re considered sacred to members of the church (which is probably why you don’t hear a lot about them) and represent our commitment to the promises we make with God in the temple.
 Here’s a more in-depth explanation about temple garments.

-5. You may have seen a pair of Mormon missionaries walking or biking around (often in white shirts, ties and little black name tags).
-Missionary work is very important to the LDS church because we believe in sharing what is most important to us!
-Young members of the LDS church are encouraged to serve as full-time missionaries at the age of 18 or 19, which entails leaving their home and dedicating their lives to the gospel for 18 or 24 months.
-I was sent to Russia as a missionary at the age of 21 and lived there for a year and a half!
-It was the best thing I’ve ever done (besides becoming a mother, of course).
-Many people don’t know that missionaries do NOT get paid, nor do they receive any compensation for their work.
-They actually pay their own way and many save for years to be able to afford to go.
+5. You may have seen a pair of missionaries from our church walking or biking around (often in white shirts, ties and little black name tags).
+Missionary work is one of the most important things to us because we believe in sharing what is most important to us!
+Young members of the church are encouraged to serve as full-time missionaries at the age of 18 or 19, which entails leaving their home and dedicating their lives to the gospel for 18 or 24 months.
+I was sent to Russia as a missionary at the age of 21 and lived there for a year and a half (many simply get sent to a different area of the United States).

 6. Most active members of the Church of Jesus Christ adhere to very strict values, including the Word of Wisdom.
 This is a code of health that counsels us to not use alcohol, drugs, tobacco, coffee or black tea.
-We also tend to dress pretty modestly, use clean language and avoid taking the name of God in vain.
+We also tend to dress pretty modestly, practice abstinence before marriage, use clean language and avoid taking the name of God in vain.
 Of course no one is perfect, and we all have different ways we follow this set of values, but it’s pretty important to us to live in a way that would please God.
 You can read more about the basic tenets of “mormon beliefs” in our Articles of Faith.

 10. The basis of our faith is the Plan of Salvation which is God’s plan for His children.
 We believe that we all existed before this earth life as spirits, in God’s presence.
 We are sent to earth in families, to test us and see if we will make decisions that are in keeping with God’s commandments.
 After our time on earth is done, we will die and our physical bodies will again be separated from our spirits.

 And that’s about it!
-I hope this gives you a little insight into The Church of Jesus Christ of Latter-Day Saints and its people!
+I hope this gives you a little insight into The Church of Jesus Christ of Latter-Day Saints and its people.
 While we are far from perfect, our family’s faith gives us the strength to get through really hard things, and gives meaning to our lives and the lives of others.